Vyral/kevin-clancy-recruiting/_posts/2020-02-18-how-our-team-environment-makes-life-great-for-our-agents.md

 {% include youtube.html %}

-Clancy Real Estate is all about: building people up to the point where they can live amazing lifestyles, make the money they want, and have fun in their careers.
-You can have all when you work with us.
+<p style="text-align: center;"><em>Clancy Real Estate is all about: building people up to the point where they can live amazing lifestyles, make the money they want, and have fun in their careers.
+You can have all when you work with us.</em></p>

 I just hired a new agent out of a completely different field from real estate—a job with the federal government.
 He walked away from a federal pension and is completely underemployed; so why am I so excited?